 Tyson: No, I think that wraps us up for the month of September.
 Really eager and anxious to see kind of what the numbers come in with with this recent core update, and I think October is going to be one of the most interesting months of 2019.

 Ben: We are in the full swing of Google update season.
 Jordan Koene and I are going to come back later this week to talk to you a little bit about what’s happening with the Google core update.
 Again, Tyson and I are going to circle back up as we do every month and talk about the changes in the landscape next month for October, so lots to look forward to and that wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversation with Tyson Stockton, Searchmetrics’ director of services.
 If you’d like to learn more about Tyson, you can find a link to his LinkedIn profile in our show notes or you can send him a tweet @Tyson_Stockton, T-Y-S-O-N, underscore, S-T-O-C-K-T-O-N. T. If you have general marketing questions or if you’d like to talk to me about this podcast or if you’re interested in being a guest on the show, you can find my contact information in our show notes or you can send me a tweet @BenJShap, B-E-N-J-S-H-A-P.

-If you’re interested in learning more about how to use search data to boost your organic traffic online visibility or to gain competitive insights, head over to Searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+If you’re interested in learning more about how to use search data to boost your organic traffic online visibility or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.
 If you liked this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed later this week with more news about the Google core update.
 All right, that’s it for today, but until next time, remember, the answers are always in the data.